MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-customer-summary-settings.md

 1. In Customer Service admin center, go to **Workspaces**.
 1. Select **Manage** for **Active conversation form settings** in **Workspaces**.
 1. Select the following options:
-    - **Enable the enhanced active conversation form** to enable the following feaatures as a part of the enhanced Active Conversation experience:
+    - **Enhanced active conversation form** to enable the enhanced Active Conversation experience.
+The following feaatures are available as a part of the enhanced experience:
-      - View Configurable Customer 360 and Case details card with inline edit capabilities.
+      - Configurable Customer 360 and Case details card with inline edit capabilities.
-      - View Recent cases card with color coded priority and status fields.
+      - Recent cases card with color coded priority and status fields.
-      - No longer switch between active and closed conversations as the default form selector is hidden.
+      - The default form selector to switch between active and closed conversations is hidden.
     - **Customise active conversation form** to display **Queue** , **Start time**, **Save**, and **Refresh** options on the Active Conversation form.
 Select Power Apps to further customize the form.
 If you're customizing the form on Power Apps, we recommend the following guidelines:
        - Reduce the number of custom controls.
 Keep only the most frequently used of these controls on the default tab.
 The remaining data-driven controls should be distributed into secondary tabs to allow the default tab to load quickly.
        - Limit the amount of customizations using the form Onload event.